enriqueiturriagaa/css-exercises/grid/02-grid-layout-2/README.md

 - The rows and columns stretch wider when making the browser window bigger
 - The rows and columns stretch taller when making the browser window smaller

-### Notes to self
-- Use minmax
-- Use autofit and autofill